-- There is a significant correlation between FSI and GDP, including a relevant response in times of crisis. - The inclusion of variables related to non-banking entities in the financial sector in the model does not significantly improve the performance of the model. - It is also necessary to test other methods for building the financial stability index (eg PCA, weighted averages). - It is also necessary to find and test the inclusion in the model of other variables related to the Romanian non-banking financial system (eg investment funds, pension funds, other indicators of the insurance market).
+- There is a significant correlation between FSI and GDP, including a relevant response in times of crisis. - The inclusion of variables related to non-banking entities in the financial sector in the model does not significantly improve the performance of the model. - It is also necessary to test other methods for building the financial stability index (egg PCA, weighted averages). - At the same time, it is necessary to find and test the inclusion in the model of other variables related to the Romanian non-banking financial system (eg investment funds, pension funds, other indicators of the insurance market).